teodor1006/Bank-Credit-Score-Prediction/README.md

 # Bank-Credit-Score-Prediction

 This project's primary objective is to forecast individuals' bank credit scores by employing a range of machine learning classification algorithms.
-These algorithms include Logistic Regression, DecisionTreeClassifier, and RandomForestClassifier.
+These algorithms include Logistic Regression, DecisionTreeClassifier and RandomForestClassifier.
 The project workflow encompasses several key steps:

 1. Exploratory Data Analysis: Initial analysis of the dataset to gain insights and understanding of the data's characteristics.